shakacode/react_on_rails/docs/basics/recommended-project-structure.md

 1. Much simpler!
 There's no changes really from your current processes.

 ### Using Webpack to Manage Styling Assets
 This technique involves customization of the webpack config files to generate CSS, image, and font assets.
-See [webpack.client.rails.build.config.js](https://github.com/shakacode/react_on_rails/blob/master/spec%2Fdummy%2Fclient%2Fwebpack.client.rails.build.config.js) for an example how to set the webpack part.

 #### Directory structure
 1. `/client/app/assets`: Assets for CSS for client app.